yukio708/gfarm-http-gateway/server/README.md

 }
 ```

+#### 3. Stop the Container

+Follow the steps in **Option 1 or Option 2 → 4.
+Stop the Container**

 ### Option 4: Run in HPCI Shared Storage environment

 This option is a preset for HPCI Shared Storage.
 It expects Docker + Docker Compose.

+> Note: This example uses HTTP and is not recommended for production use.
+> For secure deployments, place the gateway behind a reverse proxy with HTTPS enabled.

 #### 1. Fetch gfarm-http-gateway